Before we learn Linux, let’s understand-

 Every time you switch on your computer, you see a screen where you can perform different activities like write, browse the internet or watch a video.
 What is it that makes the computer hardware work like that?
 How does the processor on your computer know that you are asking it to run a mp3 file?

 Well, it is the operating system or the kernel which does this work.
-A kernel is the program at the heart of any operating system that takes care of fundamental stuff, like letting hardware communicate with software
+A kernel is a program at the heart of any operating system that takes care of fundamental stuff, like letting hardware communicate with software.

 Linux is an operating system or a kernel which germinated as an idea in the mind of young and bright Linus Torvalds when he was a computer science student.
-He used to work on the UNIX OS (a proprietary software), and thought that it needed improvements.
+He used to work on the UNIX OS (proprietary software) and thought that it needed improvements.

 However, when his suggestions were rejected by the designers of UNIX, he thought of launching an OS which will be receptive to changes, modifications suggested by its users.